 There was no rush to fit the meaning of all the antibodies into a perfect diagnostic box so we could give it an official name.
 Given that I have no plans to pursue any type of autoimmune pharmaceutical drug, except maybe Low Dose Naltrexone (again), I do not see the value in seeking an official diagnosis when I already have two doctors working my case.

 Having a nameless autoimmune disease does not change the fact that my immune system is in need of improved modulation.
 I still need to search for and address all potential root causes such as leaky gut, nutritional deficiencies, toxins, infections, and stress.
 The fact remains: I have an autoimmune disease.

 Now, is it helpful to know that my body is producing antibodies towards double stranded DNA, joints, skin, etc. based on my symptoms and antibody results?

 My current healthcare team is well aware of these antibodies, and if I don’t improve, or start showing concerning symptoms, we know the first places to look for damage.
 I’ll probably even hit up a few specialists for more advanced testing and treatment options, too.
 If I get to that point, I’ll probably have enough evidence for an official diagnosis anyways.

 But, cheers to hoping it doesn’t come to that.
 Since writing my post first posts about this situation, I’ve experienced amazing progress, including the complete elimination of symptoms and reduction of some, but not all, antibodies.

-But then, I realized: this is not a competition.
-We need to stop comparing our diseases to one another and start focusing on the bigger picture: all autoimmune diseases, no matter the severity or whether or not they have a name, have the potential to be prevented and reversed.
-And we should all work together, as a team of autoimmune patients, to make this happen.
+All autoimmune diseases, no matter the severity or whether or not they have a name, have the potential to be prevented and reversed.

 That’s why I decided to share my story.